whazzmaster/fitgem/README.md

 # Changelog #

+* 12 July, 2011:
+  * Added friends support (get friends, friend leaderboard, create invites, accept/reject invites)
+  * Added water support (get water data per date)
+  * Added sleep support (get sleep data per date)
+  * Added ability to update user profile information
 * 12 May, 2011:
 	* Changed name and all references of this project from 'fitbit' to 'fitgem'
 * 11 April, 2011:
   * Fixed an issue where blank user id's are used and an error is thrown.
   * Added support for creating/removing subscriptions (this support is experimental for now, more tests coming)
 * 24 March, 2011:
   * Added logging of activities and foods
   * Added ability to add favorite activities and foods
   * Added ability to delete logged activities and foods, and remove favorite activities and foods
   * Refactored data_by_time_range for more testability
   * Added ability to query devices
 * 19 March, 2011:
   * Updated auth client to support first-time auth and reconnections (if you have previously been authorized and received token/secret).
   * Added 'named' retrieval of activities and foods (recent_, favorite_, frequent_)
   * Added ability to log weight back to the site using the API
 * 18 March, 2001: First revision.
 Supports the auth process via oauth, and retrieval of user info and activities.